sdclibbery/tradr/README.md

  if current price is above last buy fill price, set sell limit above current price so, the buy price tracks where we've sold, and the sell price tracks where we've bought...
 Run this bot automatically from monitor?
+* Consider dodging fees for stop bots
 * Bots for making simple transactions with exit orders
+* Should be taking profit metrics from the live bots and storing off for analysis
 * bot that sets both limit buy and sell 1,2,3,5,10% above and below price
 * bot that watches for price change followed by steady and then buys if (fall-then-steady) or sell if (rise-then-steady) Must alternate though; at least it mustnt sell everything during sustained price rise etc